Catamaran Racing at OSYC

 Slip to Ship Regatta: A long distance multi-hull regatta that departs from OSYC for the first leg and races out to the Eastern end of Ship Island.
 The racers lunch on the island then race back.
 The final race is the following day when the fastest sailor around Deer Island will get their name on the Deer Island Perpetual trophy!

 Island Hop Regatta: Island Hop Regatta: Gulf Shore National Parks service has discontinued permitting of organized events at Horn Island so we are going to Ship Island for this regatta this year.
-For those of you who have sailed Slip to Ship you may be accustomed to the course going from OSYC, down Casino Row, honoring marks 12 and 2 and finishing at the 37′ tower on the Eastern Tip of Ship Island.
+For those of you who have sailed Slip to Ship you may be accustomed to the course going from OSYC, down Casino Row, honoring marks 12 and finishing at the 37′ tower on the Eastern Tip of Ship Island.
 THIS RACE WILL BE DIFFERENT!
 The race course will honor the EAST END of Deer Island and finish at the 37′ tower.
 Join in on the island for some fun, eats, drinks, swimming and whatever else pops up.
 Race two is the run home to OSYC.
 On Sunday, we have a choice of several courses (see NOR for more detail) and will decide which will provide maximum sailing pleasure once we know what the weather looks like.
 Entry includes breakfast both days, pizza, beer & a movie under the club for Sat night dinner, 2 t-shirts, Fried chicken lunch on the island, with cold drinks

 Formula Wave Deep South Regional Regatta: Formula Wave events are open only to Hobie Waves, including Waves that have Hobie or after market sails and tramps.
 30+ Waves on a course at the same time being sailed by experienced skippers gets fun and competitive in a hurry.
 Waves have not changed significantly from their original design, so this is your chance to put your skipper skills to the test on an even playing field.
 Please join us for 3 days of buoy racing at OSYC.